Sorry, you need to be logged in to view this page.

 During the Second World War eight deep level shelters were built underneath stations on the Northern Line.
 The Stockwell shelter was completed in 1942 and was used as a public shelter for a year in 1944.
 The shelter is now used as document archiving warehouse.

-Stockwell Deep Level Shelter history
+Stockwell Deep Level Shelter History

 Originally there were plans for deep level shelters to be built under ten of the London underground stations on the Northern Line.
 Construction started in 1940, within two years the shelter at Stockwell was completed, as well as seven others at Belsize Park, Camden Town, Goodge Street, Chancery Lane, Clapham North, Clapham Common and Clapham South.